Camper submitted image from Big Bend Backcountry Camping — Big Bend National Park - 1

 Overview

 Big Bend's vast undeveloped areas provide excellent opportunities for backcountry experiences if you seek solitude, wilderness, and adventure!__The backcountry sites listed here are primitive backcountry road campsites and primitive backpacking sites in the Chisos Mountains.
 All are designated sites located in remote locations.
-Campers must be self-sufficient.__Visit the Big Bend National Park backcountry Use page to learn about proper planning and trip preparation for this remote area.
-Backcountry regulations are strictly enforced.______ These are primitive sites and do not offer water, electricity, toilet access, or any amenities.__ Primitive Chisos campsites are BACKPACK-ONLY campsites with NO vehicle access.
-Campsites are from 1-6 miles from the trailhead.__Maximum group size is 15 people.
-Parking for overnight backpackers is located in the large amphitheater lot adjacent to the Chisos Basin Campground.
-Most primitive roadside campsites require a high clearance vehicle, and 4-wheel drive is highly encouraged.
-Road conditions can change quickly.__High clearance vehicles are defined as a SUV or truck with at least 15 inch tire rims AND at least 8 inches of ground clearance from the lowest point of the frame, body, or suspension.__
+Campers must be self-sufficient.__Visit the park's Backcountry Use web page to learn about proper planning and trip preparation for this remote area.
+Backcountry Regulations are strictly enforced.______ These are primitive sites and do not offer water, electricity, toilet access, or any amenities.__ Primitive Chisos campsites are BACKPACK-ONLY campsites with NO vehicle access.
+Campsites are from 1-6 miles (1.6 to 10 km) from the trailhead.__Maximum group size is 15 people.
+Overnight backpackers may park in the large amphitheater lot adjacent to the Chisos Basin Campground.
+Most primitive roadside campsites require a high clearance vehicle.
+The park highly recommends a four wheel drive vehicle.
+Road conditions can change quickly.__High clearance vehicles are defined as an SUV or truck with at least 15 inch (38 cm) tire rims AND at least 8 inches (20 cm) of ground clearance from the lowest point of the frame, body, or suspension.__

 Recreation